History of the

 USDB Superintendent Lee Robinson

-The Bi-Bi Committee held regular meetings every two weeks; over time, more hearing parents began attending.
-Their increasing involvement is evidence of the growing awareness of the importance of providing their Deaf children with the best possible education.
-The Deaf community in Utah backed this cause, acknowledging that Deaf children were the future leaders of the Utah Association of the Deaf.
-The committee's main goal was to establish or find a program or school that could teach Deaf students using the "Bi-Bi" approach (Mortensen, UAD Bulletin, June 1998; Wilding-Diaz, UAD Bulletin, June 1999).
+The Bi-Bi Committee held regular meetings every two weeks.
+Over time, more hearing parents began to attend these meetings.
+Their increasing participation demonstrates a growing awareness of the importance of providing Deaf children with the best possible education.
+The Deaf community in Utah supported this cause, recognizing that Deaf children would become the future leaders of the Utah Association of the Deaf.
+The committee's primary objective was to establish or identify a program or school that educates Deaf students using the "Bi-Bi" approach (Mortensen, UAD Bulletin, June 1998; Wilding-Diaz, UAD Bulletin, June 1999).
+This approach emphasizes bilingualism in both ASL and English, ensuring that Deaf students receive a comprehensive education that respects their language and culture.
+The committee believed that by fostering this bilingual language environment, they could empower Deaf students to thrive academically and socially.

-The Bi-Bi Committee established a new school in September 1998, with the goal of opening it in the fall of 1999 (UAD Bulletin of September 1998).
-The committee proposed three names for the school, all of which were significant figures in the Deaf community: Alice Cogswell School, George Veditz School, and Jean Massieu School.
-These names held historical significance within the Deaf community.
-The committee held a vote and chose Jean Massieu, a deeply respected figure in the Deaf community, as the school's name (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+In September 1998, the Bi-Bi Committee established plans to open a new school in the fall of 1999 (UAD Bulletin, September 1998).
+Before the school opened, the committee proposed three names to honor significant figures in the Deaf community: the Alice Cogswell School, the George Veditz School, and the Jean Massieu School.
+Each name held historical significance within the community.
+After conducting a vote, the committee announced that the school would be named after Jean Massieu, a highly respected figure in the Deaf community (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+Jean Massieu was known for his advocacy and contributions to Deaf education, inspiring generations of Deaf individuals.
+The selection of his name not only honored his legacy but also emphasized the school's commitment to fostering a rich understanding of Deaf culture and history.

 Opens Its Doors